 You may even start to realize other positive things about yourself in the process.

 If you need help with your confidence or another freelancing issue, you can inquire about mentoring sessions with me.

 If you are looking to enhance your expertise, check out my Brand Identity Builder, which gives you a brand identity process, from sales to showcasing the final work, that will allow you to charge more and be seen as a strategic expert.
 You’ll have more confidence having a process and knowing which questions to ask and what to do when, at every step of the process.

-Also check out my soon-to-be-released Accessible Branding course.
-It’s not just for logo designers, and this will really enhance your expertise and help you stand out from other designers because most designers are not talking about accessibility.
+Also check out my Accessible Branding and Design course.
+This will really enhance your expertise and help you stand out from other designers because most designers are not talking about accessibility.

 Was this helpful to you?
 I really hope it was.
 I’d love to hear from you, and I’d greatly appreciate it if you shared it with others.